okjuan/virtual.book/_posts/2024-06-15-the-passenger.md

 It's a confounding book, and one that I would be thrilled to see adapted into film by David Lynch.

 It is never clear who is after the protagonist, Bobby, or why.
-It seems at first related to his witnessing a suspicious scene in a sunken airplane while working as a salvage diver.
+It seems at first related to his presence at a suspicious scene in a sunken airplane, which he encountered while working as a salvage diver.
-Later, it appears that anonymous authorities are after his father's old papers.
+Later, it seems that anonymous authorities are after his father's old papers.
-Mysterious men pay visits but never do much other than ask questions.
+Mysterious men pay visits and ask questions but never do much more.
 Some of Bobby's papers are seized.
 His cat disappears.
 His car get confiscated.
 The persecution seems endorsed by or operated through the US government, but it's carried out obliquely and underhandedly.

-Bobby seems to live his life as a sort of penance.
+Persecution aside, Bobby seems to live his life in penance.
-All throughout the novel, he is in limbo, with an apparent ambivalence towards life that has him constantly approaching and evading danger, all the while awaiting death.
+He is stuck in limbo, confined by his apparent ambivalence towards life, which has him constantly approaching and evading danger, all the while awaiting death.
 He camps out for a while in a shed near a deserted beach.
 When his stalkers seem to be closing in, he flees from New Orleans to Idaho and squats in a derelict house in the freezing cold.
-In the end, he settles in the southern coast of Spain, living alone in the loft inside a windmill.
+In the end, he settles in the southern coast of Spain, holed up in a windmill with a crumbling roof.
-Here, in the quiet, removed from his usual ambit -- eating, drinking, and conversing with friends -- the pitch of his grief reaches shrieking, hallucinatory levels, setting the stage for quasi-spiritual moments of revelation.
+In the quiet of these exiles, without the comfort of shared food, drink, and conversation, the pitch of his grief reaches shrieking, hallucinatory levels, setting the stage for quasi-spiritual moments of revelation.

 The most potent aspect of this book is probably its mood, which reflects the hopeless remorse that Bobby feels.
 Remorse for the unholy devastation of Hiroshima and Nagasaki that his father and mother helped engineer.